What is a fever?

 Recent travel to an area where a serious infectious disease, such as malaria, is common

-Recent use of drugs that weaken your immune system (immunosuppressants What causes an immunodeficiency disorder?
+Recent use of medicines that weaken your immune system (immunosuppressants What causes an immunodeficiency disorder?
 The immune system is your body's defense system.
 It helps protect you from illness and infection.
 The immune system's job is to attack things that don’t belong in your body, such as germs, parasites... read more )

 If you don’t have any of these warning signs but you have a fever for more than 1 or 2 days, call your doctor.
 Depending on your age, symptoms, and health history, your doctor may have you come in to be checked and may even do tests to find out what's causing your fever.
 They may order: